tasmota/docs/Bluetooth.md

 + hm10time x
 sets the time of sensor x (if it is a LYWSD02) to the system-UTC-time and the timezone of Tasmota.
 Sensors are ordered from 0 to n in the order of the arrival.
 + hm10auto x
 start an automatic discovery scan with an interval of x seconds to receive data in BLE-advertisements periodically.
 This an active scan and it should only be used, if necessary.
 This might change in the future, if a newer firmware of the HM-10 will support passive scan.
++ hm10 page x
+shows a maximum of x sensors at a time in the web UI, if there are more sensors than x, the driver will cycle through multiple pages.

 ### Features:
 + RULES